DNAcastigator/Chromatin-Dynamics-as-a-Precursor-to-Genetic-Evolution-in-Heliconius-erato-Speciation/README.md

 this is a brief summary of the pipelines used in the Ruggieri et al 2024 paper.
 I included tutorials and full scripts of those parts that may be new:
 ## Genomes assemblies and pan-genome generation
 These processes have already been described in  Ruggieri et al 2022, and you can find information in [Dr. Steven van Belleghem github](https://github.com/StevenVB12/Genomics)
-## resequencing data and population genomics
+## Resequencing data and population genomics
-i will not indulge on these basic processes since they have been discussed already in previous papers.
+I will not indulge in these basic processes since they have already been discussed in previous papers.
-### Resequancing
+### Resequencing
--BWA (aligning to pan genome)
+-BWA (aligning to pan-genome)

 -Picard (remove PCR duplicates)